dino181/monster-hunter-armor-build-tool/README.md

 It allows you to:
 - Create armor sets
 - List the armor buffs
-- List the armor piece names
+- List the armor set names
 - List the number and size of decoration slots
 - Manually fill the decoration slots with buffs
 - Compare created armor sets